A visual inspection of the spark plug color, will display symptoms and conditions, of what’s happening, inside your

 So, the experienced technician, can analyze the spark plug color.
 Consequently, tracking down, the root cause of many problems.

 The following is a list of conditions that you may find, when checking spark plug color:

-- Combustion deposits are slight and not heavy enough; to cause any detrimental effect on engine performance.
+- Combustion deposits are slight.
+And, are not heavy enough, to cause any detrimental effect on engine performance.
 Note: The brown to greyish tan color and minimal amount of electrode erosion.
-Furthermore, indicating the plug is in the correct heat range; and, has been operating in a “healthy” engine.
+Furthermore, indicating the plug is in the correct heat range.
+And, has been operating in a “healthy” engine.

-- So, a clean, white insulator firing tip and or excessive electrode erosion; indicates this spark plug condition.
-Caused by, over advanced ignition timing; poor engine cooling system, lean air fuel mixture, or a leaking intake manifold.
-When these conditions prevail, even a plug of the correct heat range, will overheat.
+- So, a clean, white insulator firing tip and or excessive electrode erosion, indicates this spark plug condition.
+Caused by, over advanced ignition timing, poor engine cooling system, lean air fuel mixture, or a leaking intake manifold.
+Finally, when these conditions prevail, even a plug of the correct heat range, will overheat.